josephyhu/Flashcards/README.md

 # Flashcards
 From Treehouse Express Basics course.

-Install npm and then run `npm install`.
+Install npm, and then run `npm install`.